nicomda/yet_another_log_analyzer/README.md

 # Yet Another Log Analyzer
-This tool analizes the content of log files, it has diferent operations to get usefull info.
+This tool analyzes the content of log files, it has different operations to get usefull info.
 It takes a file/directory as input an processes
-it generating a json output file.
+it generating a json output file with the options selected.

 How to use it
 ======